-As with the TFP results, there is wide variability in results, including some which are negative and some which are positive.
-This seems counter intuitive, given that the same rail company operates all four lines.
-However, as with TFP, we believe this is due to differences in assumptions underlying cost apportionment between the estimated January 2001 calculations and the MEA of June 2003.
-Such differences arose due to the paucity of January 2001 data, but will not arise in future X-factor determinations, when MEA data will be available.
+As with the TFP results, there is wide variability in results, including some which are negative and some which are positive, which we believe is due to differences in assumptions underlying cost apportionment between the estimated January 2001 calculations and the MEA of June 2003.
+Note also that the figures are very similar to the TFP figures.
+This is because of the use of the revenue cap as the proxy for output, a further argument for the use of an Australia-wide TFP analysis which does not require such proxies.